Jane's rejections continue into her RAF service.

 I completed my six weeks Women's Royal Air Force basic training in Lincolnshire and went with my fellow recruits to the passing out parade as a group of fit, smartly turned out, young women.
 As we drilled around the parade area in front of our families, three Vulcan bombers flew overhead.
 The fly-past was impressive, but the noise from the giant delta-winged aircraft was astounding and I noticed many of the visitors in the stand covering their ears.

 After the parade, I stood talking to my family at the buffet.
 My sister and dad seemed genuinely impressed, but I was surprised at the attention I received from my mother as if she were a different woman.
-However, I was under no illusion and I knew that it was all for show.
+However, I was under no illusion and knew it was all for show.

 I did three months training as a motor transport driver driving three-ton lorries in South Wales before my posting to RAF Seattle in the north of England.